czl9707/notes-n-writings/Python Async Tests.md

 ========================== 1 passed in 5.01s ==========================
 ```

-A very short test case, but it captures the spirit of many system tests.
-Send an event, and verify once every few seconds, and have a timeout.
-The example testcase take at most 10 seconds to finish, but in real world, this can be really long.
+This simple test case examplifies the essence of many system tests.
+Send an event, and verify the result periodically, and have a timeout.
+The example test case take at most 10 seconds to finish, but in real world, this can be considerably longer.

 Life is good so far.
 Let's parametrize this a bit to cover more use case.